wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Before installing our Amazon rules, you need to follow the steps below in order to enable logging through AWS API and download the JSON data files.
 A detailed description of each of the steps will be find further below.

 1. Turn on CloudTrail.
-2. Create a user with at least read permission over S3.
+2. Create a user with permission over S3.
 3. Install AWS Cli in your Ossec Manager.
 4. Configure the previous user credentials  with AWS Cli in your Ossec Manager.
 5. Run a python script to download JSON data in gzipped files logs and convert it into a flat file.